leos/DocVersionRedirector/README.md

 # ![icon](https://raw.githubusercontent.com/leos/DocsVersionRedirector/master/static/icons/icon48.png) DocsVersionRedirector

-Chrome extension to redirect to the right version of docs for several sites:
+Chrome extension always redirect to the exact version of the documentation that you want.
+For example, DocsVersionRedirector can automatically redirect: https://docs.python.org/2.7/library/index.html to https://docs.python.org/3.6/library/index.html.
+This is useful if you seach and end up on some other random version of the docs.

+Currently works on:

 | Project     | Site                             | Type      |
 | ----------- | -------------------------------- | --------- |